pajarorrojo/es-theme-PlayStation-X/README.md

 # es-theme-PlayStation-X
-Theme inspired in the PlayStation 3 / 4 interface, with custom avatar and username, system clock,  background musics and much more for Batocera and Recalbox.
-Works fine with all the features in Batocera!
+Theme inspired in the PlayStation 3 / 4 interface, with custom avatar and username, system clock, background videos and much more for Batocera.

 Hope you enjoy! any suggestion is fully welcomed.

 ———— HOW TO CHANGE CUSTOM AVATAR AND USERNAME? ————